Thioflavin

 Thioflavins are fluorescent dyes that are available as at least two compounds, namely Thioflavin T and Thioflavin S. Both are used for histology staining and biophysical studies of protein aggregation.
-In particular, these dyes have been used since 1989 to investigate amyloid formation.
+In particular, these dyes have been used since 1959 to investigate amyloid formation.
 They are also used in biophysical studies of the electrophysiology of bacteria.
-Thioflavins are corrosive, irritants, and are acutely toxic, causing serious eye damage.
+Thioflavins are corrosive, irritant, and acutely toxic, causing serious eye damage.
 Thioflavin T has been used in research into Alzheimer's disease and other neurodegenerative diseases.

 Thioflavin T

 Thioflavin T (Basic Yellow 1, Methylene yellow, CI 49005, or ThT) is a benzothiazole salt obtained by the methylation of dehydrothiotoluidine with methanol in the presence of hydrochloric acid.
 The dye is widely used to visualize and quantify the presence of misfolded protein aggregates called amyloid, both in vitro and in vivo (e.g., plaques composed of amyloid beta found in the brains of Alzheimer's disease patients).